AaltoSciComp/python-for-scicomp/content/data-formats.rst

        - Speed: Great
        - Ease of use: Good
    - Array data:
-       - Speed: Bad
+       - Speed: -
-       - Ease of use: Bad
+       - Ease of use: -
    - **Best use cases:** Temporary storage of tidy data.

 `Feather <https://arrow.apache.org/docs/python/feather.html>`__ is a file format for storing data frames quickly.